Use IoT to monitor inventory in real-time

 With a string of strategic acquisitions in this area around data analytics and Fog computing, Cisco are positioning themselves to be a leading player in the IoT space.
 Cisco already has the industry’s most reliable, scalable, high-performance portfolio of IoT networking solutions, including ruggedized routing, switching and wireless products, plus software-only solutions that can be integrated with third-party devices.
 Options for connecting ‘Things’ now including wired (Ethernet), indoor/outdoor WiFi (802.11, Bluetooth LE), and routed via 3G/4G/LPWAN networks.

-A critical element in being able to continuously analyse and optimise the storage and distribution of goods in Logistics environments is the warehouse management system or WMS, especially when combined with Auto Identification and Data Capture technologies; such, Radio-Frequency Identifications (RFID), mobile computers and barcode scanners, under-pinned by a robust and resilient wireless network.
+A critical element in being able to continuously analyse and optimise the storage and distribution of goods in Logistics environments is the warehouse management system or WMS, especially when combined with Auto Identification and Data Capture technologies; such as, Radio-Frequency Identifications (RFID), mobile computers and barcode scanners, under-pinned by a robust and resilient wireless network.

 Ultimately, inventory control and management is an evolving and constant challenge, and one which if left ignored can become a serious issues with the potential to cause significant profitability issues to a business.